ifad/chronomodel/README.md

 Run `rake`.
 SQL queries are logged to `spec/debug.log`.
 If you want to see them in your output, use `rake VERBOSE=true`.

+## Usage with JSON columns

+[JSON][json-type] does not provide an [equality operator][json-func].
+As both unnecessary update suppression and selective journaling require comparing the OLD and NEW rows fields, this fails by default.

+ChronoModel provides a naive JSON equality operator using a naive comparison of JSON objects [implemented in pl/python][json-opclass].

+To load the opclass you can use the `ChronoModel::Json.install` convenience method.
+If you don't use JSON don't bother doing this.

 ## Caveats

  * Rails 4 support requires disabling tsrange parsing support, as it